-As we described in Sec.
-9.2, among the most powerful lasers available are the Q-switched, Neodymium-glass pulsed lasers which are capable of delivering an energy flux of $\sim 10^{18}$ W m-2 at the pellet surface for several ns.
+Among the most powerful lasers available are the Q-switched (Sec.
+10.2.2), Neodymium-glass pulsed lasers.
+They are capable of delivering an energy flux of $\sim 10^{18}$ W m-2 at the pellet surface for several ns.
 These lasers operate at an infra red wavelength of 1.06μ m, however nonlinear optical methods (cf. Sec.
-9.6) can be used to double or even triple the operating frequency.
+10.6) can be used to double or even triple the operating frequency.
 In a working reactor, ten lasers might be used, each one illuminating about 1 steradian with an initial radiation pressure of $P{rad} \sim 3 \times 10^9$ N m-2, which is less than a pellet's bulk modulus (cf. Table 11.1 in Sec.
 11.3).
 Radiation pressure alone is therefore inadequate to compress the pellets.

 However, at the high energy density involved, the incident radiation can be absorbed by plasma processes (see text), and the energy can be devoted to evaporating the surface layers of the pellet.
-The escaping hydrogen will carry away far more radial momentum which will cause the pellet to implode under the reaction force.
+The escaping hydrogen will carry away far more radial momentum than the laser radiation brought in; and the pellet will implode under the reaction force.
 This process is known as ablation.
-The maximum ablation pressure is $\sim 2P{rad}c/v_e \sim 10^4P{rad}$ where $v_e \sim 30$ km s-1 is the speed of the escaping gases.
+The maximum ablation pressure is $\sim 2P{rad}c/v_e \sim 10^4P{rad}$ where $v_e \sim 30 \text{ km s}^{-1}$ is the speed of the escaping gases.